data-mechanics/course-2017-fal-proj/READMEp2.md

     (i.e values ranging from $100,000.00 - $110,000.00), and aggregate the associated number of obese people as the value.
 More specifically, the transformation took the following form:
         (Value Range: Number of obese people associated with range)

+    After the above transformation was run for each neighborhood, as well as for the entire Boston area.
+At this point, we we're ready to compute the correlation coefficient for each neighborhood in Boston, as well as the entire area.
 ```

+###### Expected Results:
 ```
     The purpose of our project was to gather data on overweight persons in the Boston city area, and calculate whether or not there exists a correlation between income/property values and